"""Utility functions"""

 def decode(cls, number: int) -> str:

-"""Decode text."""
+"""Decode number to text."""

 chars: list[str] = []